Duckierstone42/Traffic-Machine-Learning-Project/README.md

 # Traffic-Machine-Learning-Project
 This repo contains a program for sorting German traffic signs using a CNN from the Keras API in Tensorflow.
 There are two folders of images, gtsrb, and gtsrb-small, one with 43 different traffic signs and the other with 3.
 The CNN structure consists of two Convolutional 2D layers each followed by Pooling laters, and then a couple of dense layers.
 Dropout regularization is used, with the adam optimizer.
+The dataset used can be downloaded [here](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign).

 In order to run the program, run the following command in the command prompt:
 ```bash